 This approach understands literature as a reflection of universal experiences, emotions, and existential questions.
 Let's take a look at how this approach may apply to "Marrysong."
 The poet can be seen as a hero who is charged with the heroic journey of exploring the mythical landscape of his partner's mind and body.
 The poem's imagery of his partner's emotion as an uncharted landscape falls perfectly in line with this interpretation.

-7. The cultural studies approach
+7. What is the cultural studies approach?

 The cultural studies approach to literature emphasizes the ways in which texts are shaped by—and, in turn, shape—social, political, and cultural contexts.
 This approach views literature not merely as isolated art but as part of a larger cultural system influenced by issues of power, identity, race, gender, class, and ideology.